Adam Chapman

-Adam Henry Chapman (born 29 November 1989) is a Northern Irish professional footballer who plays as a midfielder for Retford United.
+Adam Henry Chapman (born 29 November 1989) is a Northern Irish professional footballer who plays as a midfielder for Retford FC.

 Born in Doncaster, he started his career with Sheffield United but failed to break into the first team and was loaned to Oxford United before joining them on a permanent basis in 2009.
 Chapman served a prison sentence in 2010 after being found guilty of causing a death by dangerous driving but rejoined Oxford on his release.
 He was subsequently loaned to Newport County and Mansfield Town before joining Newport on a permanent basis in 2013.
 He signed for Mansfield Town on a permanent basis for the 2015–16 season, playing for one season before moving into non-league football.

 Career

-Scouted by Sheffield United as a youngster, he went on to sign a professional deal with the club in the summer of 2007.
+Scouted by Sheffield United as a youngster, Chapman went on to sign a professional deal with the club in the summer of 2007.
 He established himself as a regular in the reserve side, while also captaining the team.
 In January 2009, he joined Oxford United of the Conference Premier on a month's loan, which was later extended to the end of the 2008–09 season.
 He scored a 68th-minute free-kick in the 1–0 victory over Burton Albion in the penultimate game of the season, which prevented Burton winning the league until the final day.
 In March 2009 Chapman indicated that his future could lie away from Sheffield United, and that it was up to them to decide his future at the end of the season.

 After failing to break into the Blades' first team he signed for Oxford United at the end of the 2008–09 season for a fee of £15,000 with a 50% sell-on clause.
 Chapman was named Man of the Match in Oxford's Football Conference play-off victory at Wembley on 16 May 2010, while awaiting sentencing for causing death by dangerous driving.

 Shortly after his return to Oxford United in September 2011, he sustained an ankle injury in a friendly game.
 He made his first first-team appearance in the Football League as a late substitute against Morecambe on 10 December 2011.
 In January 2012 he went on trial with Blue Square Premier side Mansfield Town, with a view to a loan move, which did not materialise.
 At the end of the month he joined Newport County on a month's loan.
 Oxford agreed to extend the loan, but then recalled him after an injury to Jake Wright.
 Chapman made 13 League appearances for Oxford following his recall, scoring once, directly from a corner against Torquay on 9 April 2012.
 In July 2012 he signed a further two-year deal with the club, having turned down two earlier contract offers.